MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/EnvironmentVariables.md

 Once Azure Key Vault is configured and you have a secret registered in your vault, you can now go back to reference it within Power Apps using an environment variable.

 1. In the **Solutions** area in Power Apps (make.powerapps.com), open your unmanaged solution you're using for development and select **New** > **Environment variable**.
+1. Enter a **Display name** and optionally, a **Description** for the environment variable.
 1. Select the **Data Type** as **Secret** and **Secret Store** as **Azure Key Vault**.
-1. Enter the default value or create a new value with the full Azure Key Vault secret path.
-The path format is */subscriptions/[subscriptionId]/resourcegroups/[resourceGroupName]/providers/Microsoft.KeyVault/[keyVaultName]/secrets/[secretName]*.
+1. Choose from the following options:
+   - Leave all additional fields blank and select **Save** to save only an environment variable *definition* record that doesn't include any secret reference or default demarcation values.
+   - Select **New Azure Key Vault value reference**.
+After the information is added in the next step and saved, an environment variable *value* record is created.
+   - Expand **Show default value**, to display the fields to create a **Default Azure Key Vault secret**.
+After the information is added in the next step and saved, the default value demarcation is added to the environment variable *definition* record.
+1. Enter the following information:
+   - **Azure Subscription ID**: The Azure subscription ID associated with the key vault.
+   - **Resource Group Name**: The Azure resource group where the key vault that contains the secret is located.
+   - **Azure Key Vault Name**: The name of the key vault that contains the secret.
+   - **Secret Name**: The name of the secret located in Azure Key Vault.

+   > [!TIP]
+   > The subscription ID, resource group name, and key vault name can be found on the Azure portal **Overview** page of the key vault.
+The secret name can be found on the key vault page in the Azure portal by selecting **Secrets** under **Settings**.

-4. Select **Save**.
+1. Select **Save**.

 > [!NOTE]
 > User access validation for the secret is performed in the background.
 If the user doesn’t have at least read permission, this validation error is displayed.
 >
 > **This variable didn't save properly.
 User is not authorized to read secrets from 'Azure Key Vault path'.**
+>
+> Currently, Azure Key Vault is the only secret store that is supported with environment variables.

 ### Create a Power Automate flow to test the environment variable secret

 A simple scenario to demonstrate how to use a secret obtained from Azure Key Vault is to create a Power Automate flow to use the secret to authenticate against a web service.

+> [!NOTE]
+> The URI for the web service in this example is not a functioning web service.

 1. Sign into [PowerApps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), select **Solutions**, and then open the unmanaged solution you want.
 1. Select **New** > **Automation** > **Cloud flow** > **Instant**.